benjiec/django-ipy-nbmgr/README.md

                            }},
   TIME_ZONE = 'America/New_York',
 )
-import djnbmgr.manager
+from djnbmgr.manager import DjangoNotebookManager

-def get_notebook_manager():
-  return djnbmgr.manager.NotebookManager()
 ```

 Then you can start iPython in that directory like this

 ```
-PYTHONPATH=. ipython notebook --nbmgr loader --ip 0.0.0.0 --pylab inline
+PYTHONPATH=. ipython notebook --nbmgr loader --ip 0.0.0.0 --pylab inline --NotebookApp.notebook_manager_class=loader.DjangoNotebookManager
 ```

-You can then use iPython notebook server as usual, but your notebooks are stored in the database.
+You can then use iPython notebook server as usual, but your notebooks are
+stored in the database.

 There is also a Django admin view that comes with the package.
 To use, put
 "djnbmgr" in your INSTALLED_APPS list.
 The Django admin view lets you sort by